 Break Even Point = Fixed Costs / Contribution Margin

-This represents the number of units required to produce to break even Each additional unit sold represents net operating income.
+This determines the number of units required to produce to break even.
+Each additional unit sold represents net operating income.

 Feel free to use this as a break even analysis template.